ddmitov/perl-executing-browser/README.md

 * PEB does not embed any Perl interpreter in itself and relies on an external Perl distribution, which could be easily changed or upgraded independently.

 ## Limitations
-* No page produced by a local Perl script can be reloaded because no temporary files are written.
+* No local Perl scripting inside frames.
-  Local static HTML pages, as well as web pages, can be reloaded using the JavaScript function ``location.reload()``.
-* JavaScript functions ``window.history.back()``, ``window.history.forward()`` and ``window.history.go()`` work only for local static HTML pages, as well as for web pages.
-  No page produced by a local Perl script can use any of these functions.
-* No cache.
-* No file can be downloaded on hard disk.
+* No files can be downloaded on hard disk.
-* No plugins and HTML 5 video.
+* No plugin support and HTML5 video.
+* No page cache.

 ## History
-PEB was started as a simple GUI for personal databases in 2013 by Dimitar D. Mitov.
+PEB was started as a simple GUI for a personal database in 2013 by Dimitar D. Mitov.

 ## Applications Based on PEB
 * [Epigraphista](https://github.com/ddmitov/epigraphista) is an [EpiDoc](https://sourceforge.net/p/epidoc/wiki/Home/) XML file creator.